ethereum/devp2p/caps/eth.md

 ### GetBlockHeaders (0x03)

-`[block: {P, B_32}, maxHeaders: P, skip: P, reverse: P in {0, 1}]`
+`[startblock: {P, B_32}, limit: P, skip: P, reverse: {0, 1}]`

 Require peer to return a [BlockHeaders] message.
-Reply must contain a number of block headers, of rising number when `reverse` is `0`, falling when `1`, `skip` blocks apart, beginning at block `block` (denoted by either number or hash) in the canonical chain, and with at most `maxHeaders` items.
+Reply must contain a number of block headers, of rising number when `reverse` is `0`, falling when `1`, `skip` blocks apart, beginning at block `startblock` (denoted by either number or hash) in the canonical chain, and with at most `limit` items.

 ### BlockHeaders (0x04)

-`[blockHeader_0, blockHeader_1, ...]`
+`[header₁, header₂, ...]`

 Reply to [GetBlockHeaders].
-The items in the list (following the message ID) are block headers in the format described in the main Ethereum specification, previously asked for in a GetBlockHeaders message.
-This may validly contain no block headers if none of the requested block headers were found.
+The items in the list are block headers, previously asked for in a GetBlockHeaders message.
+The list may contain no block headers if none of the requested block headers were found.
 The number of headers that can be requested in a single message may be subject to implementation-defined limits.